Robinlovelace/cyclemon/README.md

 Automate calling tools above

+Something weird goes on with ID when QGIS joins postcodes to links.
+Messes up sDNA origins=ID syntax, though we can work around with origweightformula= and skipzeroweightorigins.

+Some links will have multiple postcodes - fix with intersect?

 # sDNA calls

 sDNA currently can't run in QGIS3 (we are working on it).
 For now, use QGIS2 plugin or the command line.